ajasmin/camstudio-mousedown-highlight/README.md

 ![Settings](https://github.com/ajasmin/camstudio-mousedown-highlight/raw/master/settings.png)

-The *"Highlight only when button is pressed"* was added in this fork.
+The *"Highlight only when button is pressed"* option was added in this fork.
 The highlight rendering was also modified to make it look better on a dark background.

 You can [Download the executable here][2].
 You will also need to install [Microsoft Visual C++ 2010 SP1 Redistributable Package (x86)][3].